 Professor Taylor is also interested in the evolution of parasites that cause chronic infectious diseases such as malaria (Plasmodium spp.) and African sleeping sickness (Trypanosoma brucei).
 These organisms have evolved elaborate strategies such as antigenic variation which allow them to survive despite being targeted by their hosts' immune systems.
 In some parasites, such as T. brucei, antigenic variation is achieved with the help of large multigene families that include numerous pseudogenes.
-However, because these pseudogenes also contribute to antigenic diversity through processes such as segmental gene conversion, they are likely subject to both selection and genetic drift.
+However, because these pseudogenes contribute to antigenic diversity through segmental gene conversion, they are likely subject to natural selection.
 Current work in the Taylor lab is concerned with understanding the dynamics of pseudogene formation in antigen repertoires using both multiscale mathematical models and analysis of parasite genomes.